ultimate271/notes/book/shortstory/Seth and Cain Draft5.md

 Eve continued her story.
 "Well, one day, your father and I were visited by an angel, the angel Raphael.
 He told us the dangers of one who fought against Yahweh in the wars of the angels in heaven.
-His name was Lucifer, also called Satan, and he was said to have been outcast to a place called Pandemonium, along with all the other traitorous angels that fell with him.
+His name was Lucifer, now called Satan, and he was said to have been outcast to a place called Pandemonium, along with all the other traitorous angels that fell with him.
 We asked him questions about the garden, about our creator Yahweh, and also some other